I know what it’s like when your body feels unfamiliar, when life transitions leave you restless, tense, or unsure how to move.

 Training and Experience

-• BIYOME 500-hour Yoga Teacher Training
+• BIYOME 500-hour Yoga, Meditation and Lifestyle Medicine Teacher Training

 • BIYOME Meditation & Yoga Therapy for Pain Management - Neuroscience of Pain